-Getting dental implants done is a complicated process and it requires multiple visits to the dentist, over a period of a few months.
-Initially, multiple x-rays are taken in order to determine the exact position of the teeth and the spacing available for installing an implant.
+Getting dental implants done is a complicated process and it requires multiple visits to the dentist over a period of a few months.
+Initially, multiple X-rays are taken to determine the exact position of the teeth and the spacing available for installing an implant.
 Also, the availability of the bone and the gum tissue is also taken into consideration.

-The surgery takes place under the influence of local anesthesia in order to numb the nearby tissues.
-An incision is made on the gums and a hole is drilled into the jawbone.
+The surgery begins with the administration of local anesthesia to numb the nearby tissues.
+An incision is then made on the gums and a hole is drilled into the jawbone.
 This has to be done very precisely to prevent any change in position of the implant and damage to the jawbone.
 The metal post is then inserted into the drilled hole and fixed firmly in position.
-The wound would have to heal and the gum tissue has to integrate.
+The wound is then allowed time to heal, during which time the bone will fuse with the post through a process called osseointegration.
 After a few months of healing time, the artificial teeth are then fitted to the post.

 Implants function exactly like natural teeth, and hence, they require the same dental care.
 Regular brushing and flossing are necessary to keep them plaque-free and to prevent discoloring.
 Periodic follow-up sessions are required to monitor them and ensure that any damage or wear is dealt with as soon as possible.